mjb-0001/Covid_Pulm_Dataset/README.md

+# Semantic-Inference-Corpus
-# Semantic-Inference-Corpus using the CORD-19 dataset and scraped data from PubMed regarding Pulmonary research papers.
+## Uses the CORD-19 dataset and scraped data from PubMed regarding Pulmonary research papers.